apehex/tokun/articles/unicode.md

     - for each byte: `E = 64`
     - inside the model: `H = 4096`

-### Meta-Parameters

-While the length is highly variable from token to token in a traditional tokenizer, it is now fixed.

-Rather than being the product the vocabulary size and training data, **the token length is now a choice**.

-For the purpose of this comparison, I chose 16 (64 bytes) as token dimension.
-Depending on the model architecture, the task and localization, this hyper-parameter can be adjusted **to optimize performances**.

-### Training

-There is no vocabulary to gather, so:

-- there is **no training step**
-- the process **doesn't change with time**, while word frequencies vary and vocabularies grow

 ### Consistency

-Token sizes are irregular, while UTF-32-BE allows to group bytes into fixed size chunks.
+Token sizes are irregular, while UTF-32-BE allows to group bytes into **fixed size chunks**.

-Since the Unicode standard covers all modern languages, this group size is always the same, regardless of the underlying script.
+The number of characters covered by each embedding becomes a **tunable hyper-parameter**.

+Also, the vocabularies of tokenizers depend on the training data:

+- token frequencies change with time: dates, proper nouns, events, slang, etc
+- training data is often limited:
+    - geographically, to a few languages
+    - by the lexical field, because of the context

+While Unicode is **timeless and universal**.

 ### Compression

-#### Weights
+#### Embedding Weights

-The embedding kernel has a shape `(256, E)`, here `(256, 64)`.
+The kernel of composite embeddings has a shape `(256, E)`, here `(256, 64)`.
 In contrast, the kernel for the vocabulary o200k is `(199998, H)`, which is `(199998, 4096)`.

 The latter kernel requires enormous amounts of data so that each token in the vocabulary is witnessed in several contexts.
 On the contrary, all the byte values are seen in countless combinations, each will get a solid training.

+Also, the composite embedding kernels have 50000 times less parameters.

+#### Projection Weights

-Similarly, the projection layers have are shaped:
+Similarly, the projection layers are shaped:

 - `(199998, H) = (199998, 4096)` in case of a dot-product and the transpose for a softmax head
 - `(H, 8 * T) = (4096, 512)` with the sigmoid activation for binary predictions

-In short, kernels are 50000 and 400 times smaller with composite embeddings and binary predictions.
+The head is 400 times smaller too.

+#### Weights Of The Inner Layers

+Howver, the scope of inputs and outputs is greatly expanded to cover all modern languages.
+While the impact of this expansion is difficult to quantify, my experience indicates that it requires a larger model.

+To match the performance of token-based models, I had to increase by about 1.5 times the embedding dimension in the inner layers.

+Consequently, while composite embeddings reduce the size of input and output kernels, the **overall model often ends up with more parameters**.

 #### Inputs